sun sign Filby snow sign

 On 20th October 2009, we started publishing a weekly "Filby News" bulletin on the Village Voice page.

 Then we got to wondering what our forebears considered worthy of record and what they were doing one hundred and twenty years ago.
 This page is the result.
-From in January 2010 we have published, month by month, the Victorian equivalent of Village Voice starting with January 1890.
+Since January 2010 we have published, month by month, the Victorian equivalent of Village Voice starting with January 1890.

 New Community Centre

 For some time much village fund raising has centred on this project.
-We have now reached a stage where things are starting to show visible progress.
-To help us bring this to completion please support local events and initiatives.
+We have now received Stage 2 Big Lottery approval.
+The next stage application for Stage 3 lottery funding is now in preparation.
+To help us bring this to a successful conclusion please support local events and initiatives.

 Clubroom